valhuber/TDD/readme.md

 #### 1b.
 An **API**

-An API is created for application integration and creating custom User Interfaces.
+An API is created for application integration, and creating custom User Interfaces.
 The API enforces the business logic described below.

 The [created project is customizable,](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#customize-and-debug) using a standard IDE.

+&nbsp;&nbsp;

 ##### Fix `models.py` for cascade delete

 The tests perform cascade delete operations.
 The `models.py` file was altered [as described here](https://github.com/valhuber/ApiLogicServer/wiki#edit-modelspy-referential-integrity-eg-sqlite).

+&nbsp;&nbsp;

+>  Key Take-away: instead of weeks of effort, you have an Admin App and API, ready for business user collaboration

 &nbsp;&nbsp;